 While downloading an application, incoming calls will automatically be sent to your voice mail, if available.
-If you do not have voice mail, downloading will not be interrupted by an incoming call, however the caller will receive a busy signal.
+If you do not have voice mail, downloading will not be interrupted by an incoming call, and the caller will receive a busy signal.
+When using applications, an incoming call will automatically pause the application and allow you to answer the call.
+When you complete your call, you can resume using the application.